Best mechanics tools for DIYers and mechanics

 beginning mechanics.
 You’d go to a Sears store, buy what you needed, supplement when you needed more and do an over the counter exchange if you had a broken tool.
 But there were two keys to the success of the Craftsman brand; 1) Sears stores were everywhere and 2) the over the counter exchange worked well.

-But Sears is circling the drain and closing stores and the Craftsman brand now belongs to Stanley Black and Decker.
+But Sears is gone and the Craftsman brand now belongs to Stanley Black and Decker.
 You can find Craftsman at Ace Hardware stores and in some other stores.
 BUT, getting warranty replacements isn’t that easy anymore.
 Here’s the procedure for getting a warranty replacement:

 “To obtain the warranty coverage stated below, return the product to the retailer from which it was purchased.
 Coverage will be fulfilled according to the retailer warranty exchange procedure and may be subject to a limitation on the number of items allowed per exchange.” craftsman.com/customer-care/warranty-information#point1